danilovl/select-autocompleter-bundle/README.md

 {% endblock %}
 ```

-Then you need to add path for new custom template to config.
+Then you need to add the path for the new custom template to the configuration.

 For all autocompleters.